brown-bird/Cookbook/command_line/Searching for Files.md

 Example using `locate` combined with `grep` to perform a more cmplicated search: `locate zip | grep bin`
 ### find

 Search for files in a directory heirachry. `find` searches a given directory (and it's subdirectories) for fiiles based on a variety of attributes.

-### xargs
+Find a file called bacon.txt in the current directory and subdirectories
+`$ find . -name 'bacon.txt'`

+Find all `.jpg` files in the `/home` and subdirectories.
+`$ find /home -name *.jpg`

+If you want find not to ignore symbolic links(shortcut files), use the `-L` option.

+More useful examples here https://www.linode.com/docs/tools-reference/tools/find-files-in-linux-using-the-command-line/